-Safety, Governance and Sustainability - weighting 20% Performance measures Outcomes Commentary Safety Performance Total Reportable Injury Frequency Rate (TRIFR) Improved our already industry-best safety performance, resulting in a TRIFR of 2.31, compared to 3.29 in FY20.
+Safety, Governance and Sustainability - weighting 20% Performance measures Outcomes Commentary Safety Performance Total Recordable Injury Frequency Rate (TRIFR) Improved the Company's already industry-best safety performance, resulting in a TRIFR of 2.31, compared to 3.29 in FY20.
 The Company experienced its first Lost Time Injury in three years with a finger injury at one of its sites.
-Our employee is expected to make a full recovery.
+The employee is expected to make a full recovery.
 The Company continued to work closely with key contractors to align expectations of safety, and this will remain a priority in the short to medium term.
 Delivered these results despite a 39% increase in the size of the Company's workforce.
-The Company mitigated the risk of COVID-19 on our workforce and production, our communities and our industry, by conducting over 89,000 COVID tests over FY21 using MRL's own gold-standard PCR tests.
-These tests were provided to Group employees and their families, as well as to sixty other organisations in the Western Australian resources and extractive industries sector.
+The Company mitigated the risk of COVID-19 on its workforce, production, communities and the resources industry by conducting over 89,000 COVID tests over FY21, using the Company's own gold-standard PCR tests.
+These tests were provided to Group employees and their families, as well as to 60 other organisations in the Western Australian resources and extractive industries sector.
 On multiple occasions, the Company also made available to members of the public its collection facilities and testing equipment at the request of health officials, in the interests of public health.
-Market and investor relationships including external perception study Independent external perception survey indicated communication and transparency has improved in reporting and presentations.
+Market and investors relationships including external perception study Independent external perception survey indicated communication and transparency has improved in reporting and presentations.
 External perception survey noted strong positive feedback received from a range of stakeholders.
 Diversity targets Established successful entry-level programmes for blue collar female operators.
 Increased female workforce participation from 15.31% in June 2020 to 16.99% in June 2021.
-Implemented 15 new indigenous business partnerships across our business.
-Published the Group's Indigenous populations' Reconciliation Action Plan (RAP) in FY21, with an associated rampup of actions and activities to support the goals and objectives outlined in the RAP.
-There has been a strong focus on introducing women into the business, particularly in areas such as dump truck drivers that have been traditionally male dominated.
+Implemented 15 new Indigenous business partnerships across our business.
+Submitted the Group's Board-approved Reconciliation Action Plan (RAP) to Reconciliation Australia, with an associated ramp-up of actions and activities to support the goals and objectives outlined in the RAP.
+There has been a strong focus on introducing women into the business, particularly in roles such as dump truck drivers that have been traditionally male dominated.
 Sustainability performance (emissions intensity, strategy development and implementation) Improved emissions intensity from 2.9 to 2.3 tC02e/TMM; third-party ESG ratings have improved.
 Committed to Net Zero by 2050, and well progressed with development of roadmap to achieve this goal for inclusion in FY21 Sustainability Report.
 Emissions intensity is now included as a factor in project evaluation.